stevenf7/IsaacSim/TESTING.md

 These tests are run using the following script:
 ``./tools/ci/testing/test-linux-x86_64-release/step.sh``

+### Python Sample Tests
+These are tests for the source/python_samples.
+Search for an example like "python_sample_test("tests-python.isaac_sdk.pose_estimation", "isaac_sdk/pose_estimation.py", "--test")."

+It'll generate tests-python.isaac_sdk.pose_estimation.sh in the _build/linux-x86_64/release folder that you can run.

 ## Writing Unit Tests
 Writing unit tests involves three steps
 1. Creating a python file with tests in the source folder for that extension